genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 When used responsibly, AI can help political campaigns understand voter sentiment and improve engagement.
 It can also support transparency in political funding and campaign management.

 **Threats:**
 AI-driven microtargeting and deepfakes can manipulate voter opinions and undermine democratic processes.
-There is also the risk of disinformation campaigns that exploit AI’s ability to generate persuasive content.
+There is also the risk of disinformation campaigns that exploit AI's ability to generate persuasive content.

 **Real-World Examples:**
 - **Microtargeting Controversies:** The use of AI in political ad targeting has faced criticism for enabling exclusionary practices and influencing elections through tailored messaging.
 - **Deepfake Political Ads:** Instances of deepfake videos in political contexts have sparked international concern and calls for stricter regulation.

----

 ### Law Enforcement & Justice System
 **Description:**